folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Pocket-watching, you must be the police" > Police

-* Kendrick's prayer to God seems to be interrupted as he wonders what the “lame niggas" who thinking about Kendrick.
-Kendrick seems to conclude that that the "lame niggas" are thinking that Kendrick is acting like a police officer who is "pocket-watching" them.
+* Kendrick's prayer to God seems to be interrupted as he wonders what the “lame niggas" are thinking about him.
+Kendrick seems to conclude that the "lame niggas" are thinking that he is acting like a police officer who is "pocket-watching" them.

-* "Pocket-watching" refers to the act of closely monitoring what another person is doing—particularly regarding their use of money—so that monitoring person can make some kind of judgement or assessment of the other person.
+* "Pocket-watching" refers to the act of closely monitoring what another person is doing—particularly regarding their use of money—so that the monitoring person can make some kind of judgment or assessment of the other person.

-* Within hip hop culture, rappers, hustlers and "steet niggas" often describe an adversarial relationship with the police, most famously on the legendary rap group NWA's hit single "Fuck tha Police."
+* Within hip-hop culture, rappers, hustlers, and "street niggas" often describe an adversarial relationship with the police, most famously on the legendary rap group NWA's hit single "Fuck tha Police."

-* By saying that Kendrick "must be the police", the "lame niggas" seem to be expressing some amount of nervousness that they might be caught, prosecuted, and judged for any illicit actions that they might have committed at "the party".
+* By saying that Kendrick "must be the police," the "lame niggas" seem to be expressing some amount of nervousness that they might be caught, prosecuted, and judged for any illicit actions that they might have committed at "the party."

-* The idea that Kendrick “must be the police” would also align with the battle track “meet the grahams”, where Kendrick claimed to be "policing" the "weird shit" going on in the entertainment industry after he dropped the bombshell allegation that Drake and his OVO crew have allegedly been sex trafficking under aged girls.
+* The idea that Kendrick “must be the police” would also align with the battle track “meet the grahams,” where Kendrick claimed to be "policing" the "weird shit" going on in the entertainment industry after he dropped the bombshell allegation that Drake and his OVO crew have allegedly been sex trafficking underaged girls.

   * *Sandra, sit down, what I'm about to say is heavy, now listen
   Mm-mm, **your son's a sick man with sick thoughts, I think niggas like him should die**